WizardCoder: Empowering Code Large Language Models with Evol-Instruct: WizardCoder: SOTA Open-Source Code LLM

-Inspired by the Evol-Instruct~\cite{xu2023wizardlm} method proposed by WizardLM, this work also attempts to make code instructions more complex to enhance the fine-tuning effectiveness of code pre-trained large models.
-To adapt Evol-Instruct to the realm of code, we made the following modifications to the evolutionary prompt: \begin{enumerate} \item Streamlined the evolutionary instructions by removing deepening, complicating input, and In-Breadth Evolving. \item Simplified the form of evolutionary prompts by unifying the evolutionary prompt template. \item Addressing the specific characteristics of the code domain, we added two evolutionary instructions: code debugging and code time-space complexity constraints. \end{enumerate} The unified code evolutionary prompt template is as follows: \begin{boxEnv} \texttt{Please increase the difficulty of the given programming test question a bit. \\\\You can increase the difficulty using, but not limited to, the following methods:\\ \{method\}\\\\ \{question\}} \end{boxEnv} Here, $\{$question$\}$ represents the current code instruction awaiting evolution, and $\{$method$\}$ is the type of evolution.
-The five types we used are listed as follows: \begin{boxEnv} \texttt{Add new constraints and requirements to the original problem, adding approximately 10 additional words.\\\\Replace a commonly used requirement in the programming task with a less common and more specific one.\\\\If the original problem can be solved with only a few logical steps, please add more reasoning steps.\\\\Provide a piece of erroneous code as a reference to increase misdirection.\\\\Propose higher time or space complexity requirements, but please refrain from doing so frequently.} \end{boxEnv}
+} \begin{myblock2} Add new constraints and requirements to the original problem, adding approximately 10 additional words.\\\\Replace a commonly used requirement in the programming task with a less common and more specific one.\\\\If the original problem can be solved with only a few logical steps, please add more reasoning steps.\\\\Provide a piece of erroneous code as a reference to increase misdirection.\\\\Propose higher time or space complexity requirements, but please refrain from doing so frequently. \end{myblock2}